-In 1981 the centre span of the bridge was demolished and replaced by a narrower foot bridge, of steel girders with an in-situ reinforced concrete deck slab supporting a footpath and cycleway.
+The state of the bridge deteriorated and in 1974 the central span was closed.
+In 1981 this was demolished and replaced by a narrower foot bridge, of steel girders with an in-situ reinforced concrete deck slab supporting a footpath and cycleway.